diegovidal/ptc_android_test/README.md

 The application should composed by:

     - Splash screen
-    - Search screen
+    - Search page
-    - List screen
-    - Detail screen
+    - Result list page
+    - Item detail page

 The following requirements need to be met:

 The search must be able to list items from a certain actor or director.

 1. The splash screen:
-    - This screen is optional, but the application should request and save some configurations.
+    - It's a loading page to request and save some configurations to be used.

-2. The search screen
+2. The search page:
-    - Allow submit a query
+    - It's a page that allow submit a query to get a result, like Google Search.

-3. The list item structure should include:
+3. The result list page:
+    - It's a page that shows the query and respective result, like Google Search.
+    - For each result item should be displayed this information:
-    - Image;
+    -- Image;
-    - Name and brand;
+    -- Name and brand;
-    - Price, old price and discount;
+    -- Price, old price and discount;
-    - Rating;
+    -- Rating;

-4. The result detail should include:
+4. The item detail page:
+    - It's a page that shows the information about the selected item
+    - Should be displayed this information:
-    - Image or image gallery;
+    -- Image or image gallery;
-    - Name and brand;
+    -- Name and brand;
-    - Price, old price and discount;
+    -- Price, old price and discount;
-    - Rating;
+    -- Rating;
-    - Description;
+    -- Description;

-5. The Submission
+5. The Challenge Submission:
     - Create a pull request using the base "development_mocklab"
-    - Title format "Practical Admission Test - FIRST_NAME LAST_NAME"
+    - Title format "Challenge Admission Test - FIRST_NAME LAST_NAME"
     - Write a description about your implementation

-It has to use the following mocklab API
+Use the following mocklab API
 -

 NOTE: The mocklab API is based in JSON mocks, only supports the following requests.